 And he said to him, “If your presence will not go with me, do not bring us up from here.
 For how shall it be known that I have found favor in your sight, I and your people?
 Is it not in your going with us, so that we are distinct, I and your people, from every other people on the face of the earth?”
 (Exodus 33:15–16 ESV)

-Having expelled Adam and therefore all of mankind from His manifest presence (that he enjoyed in the Garden of Eden), God planned to supersede that experience by eventually moving into man.
-In the language of Jesus, God the Holy Spirit was with (Greek para) man but would be in (Greek en) man (John 14:17).
-This was the objective.
-God had walked with men like Enoch.
+Having expelled Adam and, therefore, all of humankind from His manifest presence (that Adam and Eve enjoyed in the Garden of Eden), God planned to supersede that experience by eventually moving into people individually.
+In the language of Jesus, God the Holy Spirit was with (Greek para) you but would be in (Greek en) you (John 14:17).
+Dwelling in humankind was always the objective.
+God walked with men like Enoch.
 Abraham had personal encounters with Him.
 Moses encountered God in the desert at the burning bush.
 All of these were awesome experiences, but God had something far greater in mind.

-God commissioned Moses with the task of leading the people out of Egypt and into the promised land.
+God tasked Moses with leading the people out of Egypt and into the promised land.
 What made the land special is that God had chosen to manifest Himself there.
-Moses led the people of Israel out of Egypt (a type of this present evil world) and God destroyed Pharaoh (a type of Satan).
+Moses led the people of Israel out of Egypt (a type of this present evil world), and God destroyed Pharaoh (a type of Satan).
 This event is a revelation of the order and pattern of coming into the presence of God for all times.
-Sin must be forsaken and obedience agreed to if we are going to know the manifest presence of God.
+Sin must be forsaken, and obedience agreed to if we are going to know the manifest presence of God.

 Moses and the children of Israel advanced to the Mountain of God where God uniquely manifested Himself in a fiery display of thunderings and lightening.
 We have this comment regarding the experience in Hebrews that so terrifying was the sight that Moses said, “I am exceedingly afraid and trembling.”
 (Hebrews 12:21 NKJV) No person or animal could approach this mountain under penalty of death.
 It was here that God called Moses up to the mountain to speak to Him as it were face to face, which is a way of saying in the manifest presence of God.
 Joshua also had permission to be on the mountain at this time.